 And if such instances do occur, they could be handled by non-lethal means by following the guide's instructions (which, I kid you not, may include climbing up a tree).

-A few minutes walk from the pier lead to a stone gate, welcoming us to Komodo National Park.
+It was a few minutes' walk from the pier leading to a stone gate, welcoming us to Komodo National Park.

 To recognize and further protect the dragons, the park was declared a UNESCO World Heritage Site in 1991.